JonET/mimosa-browserify/README.md

 ## quickstart
 Mimosa skeletons are available!
 You now only need one command to create a new browserify app.

-`mimosa skel:new browserify-basic myApp` to create a new browserify Mimosa app.
+* `mimosa skel:new browserify-basic myApp` to create a new browserify Mimosa app.

-`mimosa skel:new ember-commonjs myApp` to create a new browserify Mimosa app with [Ember.js](http://emberjs.com/).
+* `mimosa skel:new ember-commonjs myApp` to create a new browserify Mimosa app with [Ember.js](http://emberjs.com/).

+Remember to `npm install` then start developing with `mimosa watch -s`.

 ## usage
 Replace `require` with `browserify` in your `mimosa-config.coffee`.
 Mimosa will automatically install mimosa-browserify from NPM if you don't already have it.